python/typeshed/CONTRIBUTING.md

 ### Code away!

-This repository has a Continuous Integration (CI) running on the pull requests, which includes automatically adjusting code formatting (`black`, `isort`) and running the tests.
-It means you can ignore all this on your side, focus on the code and rely on the CI to fix everything, or point you to the places that need fixing.
+Typeshed runs continuous integration (CI) on all pull requests.
+This will automatically fix formatting (using `black`, `isort`) and run tests.
+It means you can ignore all local setup on your side, focus on the code and rely on the CI to fix everything, or point you to the places that need fixing.

 ### ...
 Or create a local development environment